Supreme Court stops eviction of minor children - Zimbabwe Situation

 Writing the judgment for the court Justice Patel said the primary duty of care reposed with parents in respect of their own children, but this did not absolutely absolve the State of its underlying obligation of care towards those children.

-The court said the State had obligations even when there were parents or other family, with these obligations being complementary to the parental duty.
+The court said the State had obligations even when there were parents or other families, with these obligations being complementary to the parental duty.

 “In particular, the State must fulfil its own obligation to provide shelter to children whose parents are financially or otherwise incapacitated from fulfilling their parental obligations.
 In short, the primary duty of parental care does not absolve the State of its direct obligation to secure and provide for the best interests of the child.”